Kubulambula/Godot-GDShell/addons/gdshell/docs/en/commands/index.md

 # Default Command List

+This article is a list of default commands.
+Each command has its own article explaining syntax, flags, and usage.
 All commands are subject to change.
-This article is simply a list of commands, each command has its own article explaining syntax, flags, and usage.

 <!--
   - Your README.md says you are trying to mimic the feel of BASH, so